cggdonner/Government720/README.md

 ### Because you are willing to go around the world for your citizens...twice!
 ![Alt text](government720%20(2).jpg)

-This is intended to be my PhD dissertation project available to the public here on GitHub.
-Federated learning system designed to measure government satisfaction.
+This was my former dissertation project idea, which I have made available to the public here on GitHub.
+This was a federated learning system designed to continuously measure government satisfaction utilizing 12 unique client datasets spanning from January 2000 to December 2024.
+If you are anyone in government or academia who is interested in contributing to or helping complete this project, kindly direct message me on LinkedIn: https://www.linkedin.com/in/catherine-donner-bb9104190/.
-First dissertation paper expected to be submitted to the AAAI AIES Conference on AI, Ethics, and Society by 5/14/25.

 What has been done so far:
 - Dataset compilation
-- Baseline training started
+- Training comparison analysis between centralized, federated, and split learning

+Future analyses to include:
+- Explainable AI
+- Backdoor & membership inference attacks on dataset

 The end goal:
 ![Alt text](mission_accomplished.jpeg)